Romulo-Moraes/Assembly-Toolkit/10. Macros/README.md

 %endif
 ```
 ## 10.6.
 Last notes about macros
-Although macros be presented in C compilers and another assemblers, each one may implement this feature on different ways.
-So macros and coding structure from Nasm won't be the same in another assembler.
-Talking about the assembly instructions like add, cmp, mul... they will only change in another computer architecture.

-The macros shown in this section are very simple, but the Nasm contains more complex macros that may help sometime.
-Here's the full documentation about macros using the Nasm: https://www.nasm.us/xdoc/2.10rc8/html/nasmdoc4.html
+The macros provided in this section are very simple and commonly used.
+However, the Nasm assembler implements more complex macros that may be helpful in some cases.
+You can find the full documentation about macros here: https://www.nasm.us/xdoc/2.10rc8/html/nasmdoc4.html

-## What's next
-The use of macros really help us to make through repetitives tasks and have more control about the execution flow.
-In the next section a group of simple solutions using Assembly will be shown.